PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-13 18:59:35
+Last updated: 2024-04-13 19:00:42
-Random Quote: Mando: "I was not born on Mandalore."Greef Karga: "But you're Mandalorian?"Cara Dune: "Mandalorian isn't a race."Mando: "It's a Creed." - Din Djarin
+Random Quote: I keep making mistakes and not learning from them. - Cassie Howard